kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

     }'
 ```
 The requested `k8s.v1.cni.cncf.io/resourceName` annotation must point to an
-exposed host interface (via the `master` attribute, on the
+exposed host interface (via the `lowerDevice` attribute, on the
 `macvtap-deviceplugin-config` `ConfigMap`).

 Finally, to create a VM that will attach to the aforementioned Network, refer